cybercongress/cybernomics/bostrom/README.md

 5. Open [`simulation.ipynb`](simulation.ipynb)
 6. Fill `Initial state` and `Params for simulating` sections
 7. On the top bar `Kernel` -> `Restart & Run All`
-8. The simulation time depends on the simulation period you have set, f.e. for 7 years it approximately 1 hour
-9. Look at the results and conclude.
+8. Look at the results and conclude.

 ## Goals

 This model was created to optimize parameters for launching the Bostrom Network.

 We model the value of the BOOT token through the understanding of established network effects in Ethereum.
-Further, we forecast gift claim dynamics and address growth based on approximated network effects.
-Assuming some demand for cyberLinks based on address growth we adjust the supply of cyberLinks accounting for computing capability and the growth of Volt (V) token price.
+Then we forecast gift claim dynamics and address growth based on approximated network effects.
+Assuming some demand for cyberLinks (based on address growth) we adjust the supply of cyberLinks accounting for computing capability and the growth of the Volt (V) token price.
 The given model also allows defining inflation parameters of BOOT to optimize investments into the hardware infrastructure.

 ## Time

-We model Bostrom Network simulation as a (discrete) sequence of events in time.
-We define the `timestep` variable (syn `t`) as an integer number of time steps since the network launch. `timestep` is used in formulas and definitions across this specification and defined as:
+We model the Bostrom Network simulation as a (discreet) sequence of events in time.
+We define the `timestep` variable (syn `t`) as an integer number of time steps starting from network launch. `timestep` is used in formulas and definitions across this specification and defined as:

 <p style="text-align:center;"><img src="https://render.githubusercontent.com/render/math?math=\color{green}t = \lfloor{time\_from\_launch\_in\_years \cdot timesteps\_per\_year}\rfloor"></p>